 For I was going directly into the hornet’s nest: King Xavier’s castle.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, WritingtheWeirdWrite a Review